Baker Park occupies the north shore across the Bow River from Bowness Park in Calgary, Alberta, Canada.

 Baker Park is just east of the Bearspaw Water Treatment Pumping Station on excellent paved paths suitable for walking, cycling and rollerblading.

-Wild flowers proliferate along the shore of the Bow River.
+Wild flowers proliferate along the shores of the Bow River.

-Baker Park is the most frequently requested park for outdoor weddings.
+Baker Park is Calgary's most frequently requested park for outdoor weddings.
 The park has features which support spectacular wedding photography opportunities.
-They are:

 - The Sun Bowl